-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Updates ("ASU") No. 2014-09, Revenue from Contracts with Customers that updates the principles for recognizing revenue.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Updates ("ASU") No. 2014-09, Revenue from Contracts with Customers, that updates the principles for recognizing revenue.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 The guidance provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The guidance also requires enhanced disclosures regarding the nature, amount, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606), which deferred the effective date of this standard by one year.
 The guidance permits the use of either a retrospective or cumulative effect transition method.
-We have elected to use a cumulative effect transition method for adoption of the amended guidance.
-We expect to adopt this guidance on November 1, 2018, as required, based on the new effective date.
-We are currently assessing our contracts with customers and developing related financial disclosures in order to evaluate the impact of the amended guidance on our existing revenue recognition policies, procedures, and internal controls.
-The majority of our revenue arrangements generally consist of a single performance obligation to transfer promised goods or services.
-While we have not identified any material differences in the amount and timing of revenue recognition related to ASU 2014-09, our evaluation is not complete and, accordingly, we have not yet reached a conclusion on the overall impacts of adopting ASU 2014-09.
+We have elected to use a cumulative effect transition method for our adoption of the amended guidance.
+We will adopt this guidance on November 1, 2018, as required, based on the new effective date.
+As of August 3, 2018, we have substantially completed our evaluation of the impact of the amended guidance on our current accounting policies and practices and have not identified any material differences resulting from applying the new revenue recognition requirements to our contracts with customers.
+The majority of our revenue arrangements generally consist of a single performance obligation to transfer promised goods or services to our customer.
+Additionally, as of August 3, 2018, we are in the process of identifying and implementing the appropriate modifications to our business processes, information systems, and internal controls.
+At this point in our evaluation process, the identified modifications do not represent material changes to our business processes, information systems, and internal controls.
+While we have not identified material differences in the amount and timing of revenue recognition related to ASU 2014-09, our evaluation of the amended guidance on our accounting policies and practices, business processes, information systems, and internal controls to support the revenue recognition and disclosure requirements is not complete and, accordingly, we have not yet reached a conclusion on the overall impacts of adopting ASU 2014-09.